ASAP Checklist -- before losing access to HP internal systems

 early to quickly receive a refund of contributions that won't be used to buy shares.

 Retirement Plan.
-Print your the statements for your applicable
+Print the statements for your applicable

 Reimbursements.
-Consider the status of your reimbursement accounts while you're still on the payroll.
+Check the status of your reimbursement accounts while you're still on the payroll.

 Life Insurance.
 Pay for continuing life insurance before the grace period expires.

 Arrange for your Retirement Gift with your manager or department admin.

 Health coverage.
 Call the Benefits Center to go over your specific